Homestead, Florida: History

 Homestead was incorporated in 1913 and is the second oldest city in Miami-Dade County next to the city of Miami.
 The name originates from when the Florida East Coast Railway extension to Key West was being built.
 The rail line was passing through an area opened up for homesteading, and as the construction camp at the end of the line did not have a particular name, construction materials and supplies for the workers were consigned to "Homestead Country", shortened to "Homestead" by the engineers who mapped the area.
-Homestead and neighboring South Miami-Dade County communities bore the brunt of Category 5 Hurricane Andrew on August 24, 1992.